 Since I had the equipment out I also took one quick capture with an aging D90 to see whether Nikon’s CFA recipe had changed over the years.
 It seems that it hasn’t much.

-PS A reader went further than I did with a similar setup, calibrating the illuminant out.
+P.S.
+A reader went further than I did with a similar setup, using known Illuminant A (a tungsten bulb) and calibrating it out.
 These are the Spectral Sensitivity Functions of his D600 mounting a 35mm Sigma Art.
+Nice!